samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ## What You Will Build with React

 All right!
 With the concepts describe in the last section in mind, you are ready to start developing your first React application.
-In the following sections, you will build a simple Q&A (Question & Answer) app that will allow users to interact with each other asking and answering question.
+In the following sections, you will build a simple Q&A (Question & Answer) app that will allow users to interact with each other asking and answering questions.
 To make the whole process more realistic, you will use Node.js and Express to create a rough backend API.
 Don't worry if you don't feel confident about developing backend apps with Node.js.
 This is going to be a very straightforward process and you will be up and running in no time.

-In the end of this tutorial, you will have a React app supported by a Node.js backend that looks like this:
+At the end of this tutorial, you will have a React app supported by a Node.js backend that looks like this:

 ![React Tutorial: Building and Securing Your First App](https://cdn.auth0.com/blog/react-tutorial/q-and-a-app.png)